khyateed/Movie-Data-Analysis/README.md

 ## Submitting your Project

 To submit your project in Canvas, you will need to create and upload PDF versions of the four project deliverables.
+You will also need to upload URLs to your GitHub repository and blog in separate assignments.

 ### Presentation Slides PDF Creation

 1. Save or export your presentation as a PDF from the program in which you created it.
 2. Give it a short descriptive file name (e.g. `presentation.pdf`).
 3. Include a copy of the PDF in your GitHub repository.